 The Chew Toy: The third season has not been fun for him, to say the least: he receives the lamest new power, has his sexual prowess crushingly insulted, is almost raped by his athletics coach and orally pleasured (while unconscious) by someone he only met last week, takes a painful beating from Superhoodie, gets shot by Nazis in an alternate timeline, is caught masturbating by his friends, gets himself pregnant, and after being forced to swap his powers to end his pregnancy accidentally sets off a small-scale Zombie Apocalypse.

 A Date with Rosie Palms: In Series 3, thanks to his new ability to have multiple orgasms while in female form, the guy's a machine.

 Discard and Draw: Curtis has had the greatest variety of power out of the Misfits.

 Disproportionate Retribution: As lampshaded in the pilot episode, no one gets community service for drug possession alone.
-Well, no one except pro Athletes who the government wants to make an example of...
+Well, no one except pro athletes who the government wants to make an example of...

 Future Badass: Subverted for now.
-When a drug-affected Curtis travelled into the future, he woke to find himself dressed in a superhero outfit on a rooftop at night.
+When a drug-affected Curtis traveled into the future, he woke to find himself dressed in a superhero outfit on a rooftop at night.
 Turns out a few episodes later he's just at a fancy dress party.